open/close all folders

 - Played by: Chi McBride

-- Badass Principal: Oh, yes, Steven gets his moments.
+- Badass Teacher: Oh, yes, he gets his moments.
 He even slams a bully up against a locker in the pilot episode.

-- Bald Black Leader Guy: He's bald, he's black, and he's the principal of the school.
+- Bald Black Leader Guy: He's bald, he's black, and he's the principal.

 - Benevolent Boss: Most of the time.
 Just don't get on his bad side.